 Some basic questions you might want to ask include:

-- If this is a dangerous spider bite, what's the next best step?
+- Is this a dangerous spider bite?

 - Do I need any tests?